 Skip to main content

 Branch logs let you inspect PostgreSQL server output across the primary and replicas of a branch.
 Logs are useful for debugging slow queries, connection issues, replication problems, and other runtime behavior.
+Branch logs are generally available on every branch — no opt-in or feature flag is required.

 Retrieving logs